Wildfire Mitigation Planning

 prediction of very large fires by mid-century

-Realizing positive ROI from wildfire mitigation initiatives and programs requires alignment on the goals and requirements of risk intelligence capabilities:
+Realizing positive ROI from wildfire mitigation initiatives and programs requires a comprehensive approach to align on the goals and requirements of risk intelligence capabilities:

 STRATEGY